Connect with others who understand.

 Several risk factors increase the likelihood of recurrence:

-• The most important factor is whether cancer was found in the lymph nodes when breast cancer was first diagnosed.
+• The most significant factor is whether cancer was found in the lymph nodes when breast cancer was first diagnosed.
 More lymph nodes involved indicates a higher chance of recurrence.

 • Those who are diagnosed with breast cancer before the age of 35 are more likely to have more aggressive cancer.